Local number portability: Technical issues

 Complexity for number portability can come from many sources.
 Historically, numbers were assigned to various operators in blocks.
 The operators, who were often also service providers, then provided these numbers to the subscribers of telephone services.
 Numbers were also recycled in blocks.
 With number portability, it is envisioned that the size of these blocks may grow smaller or even to single numbers.
 Once this occurs the granularity of such operations will represent a greater workload for the telecommunications provider.

 With phone numbers assigned to various operators in blocks, the system worked quite well in a fixed line environment since everyone was attached to the same infrastructure.
 The situation becomes somewhat more complex in a wireless environment such as that created by cellular communications.

 In number portability the “donor network” provides the number and the “recipient network” accepts the number.
 The operation of donating a number requires that a number be “snapped out” from a network and “snapped into” the receiving network.
 If the subscriber ceases to need the number then it is normal that the original donor receive the number back and “snaps back” the number to its network.
 The situation is slightly more complex if the user leaves the first operator for a second and then subsequently elects to use a third operator.
 In this case the second operator will return the number to the first and then it is assigned to the third.

 In cellular communications the concept of a location registry exists to tie a “mobile station” (such as a cellular phone) to the number.
 If a number is dialed it is necessary to be able to determine where in the network the mobile station exists.
 Some mechanism for such forwarding must exist.
 (For an example of such a system, see the article on the GSM network.)

-In the US, there are standards for portability defined by the FCC, the LNPA, NANPA and the ATIS which are agreed upon by all member providers to help make LNP as cost-efficient and expedient as possible while still retaining a healthy level security for all providers and in respect of the highest level of customer service.
+In the US, there are standards for portability defined by the FCC, the LNPA, NANPA and the ATIS which are agreed upon by all member providers to help make LNP as cost-efficient and expedient as possible while still retaining a healthy level of security for all providers and in respect of the highest level of customer service.
 These rules, first defined in the 1st, 2nd and 3rd Reports and Orders by the FCC (publicly available at fcc.gov), are further detailed by the LNPA in order to ensure any provider can successfully port numbers to any other provider. iconectiv provides a national database called the NPAC (National Portability Administration Center) which contains the correct routing information for all ported and pooled numbers in the US and Canada.
 The NPAC maintains detailed documentation of the procedure common among US carriers to port numbers as described here.